arlonproj/arlon/docs/installation.md

 - Initialize the management cluster.
   In particular, follow instructions for your specific cloud provider (AWS in this example) Ensure `clusterctl init` completes successfully and produces the expected output.

+#### Using Arlon CLI
+To install `cluster-api` components on the management cluster, the `install` command provides a helpful wrapper around `clusterctl` CLI tool.

+To install a provider, all the pre-requisites must be met as mentioned [here](#pre-requisites-for-cluster-api-providers).
+After which, simply running `arlon install --capi-only --infrastructure aws,docker` will install the latest available version of these provider components onto the management cluster.

 ### Crossplane (experimental)